Paul Holdsworth, Engineer

 These types of thermostat are cheaper to buy and simple to operate.
-They consist of a dial of numbers indicating the temperature in degrees Celsius, which can be turned to set your heating to your desired temperature.
+They consist of a dial of numbers indicating the temperature in degrees Celsius - this can be set to your desired temperature.
 These simple types of thermostat are ideal for homes with elderly residents or those who need a little more simplicity with their overall system.

 Digital thermostats are a popular choice.
 They look better, they’re easier to control and usually come with more features.
-Going digital will enable you to get a more accurate reading, but they are a little more expensive than a standard analogue design.
+Although they are a little more expensive going digital will enable you to get a more accurate reading.

-Digital thermostats usually have a panel that can lift up to reveal more dials and features, such as buttons to set times and different temperatures.
+Digital thermostats usually have a panel that can lift up to reveal more dials and features, including buttons to set times and different temperatures.
 When programmed correctly, you’ll save energy and increase your levels of comfort.

-Smart thermostats can be seen as an upgrade to the digital thermostat in some respects.
+In some respects, smart thermostats can be seen as an upgrade to the digital.
 Even though quite similar in terms of features, the smart thermostat has its own unique way of working.
-As well as controlling the times and temperatures like a digital thermostat, smart thermostats enable you to control this remotely via an internet connection, wherever you are.
+As well as controlling the times and temperatures like a digital thermostat, smart thermostats allow you to control this remotely via an internet connection - wherever you are.

 The Google Nest Learning Thermostat takes things a step further.
 This type of smart thermostat has been around since 2011 and learns from you and your habits in order to personalise a number of factors:

-The first thing you need to think about is where the best place to put a wireless thermostat is in your home.
-It’s important that your thermostat is placed somewhere with a flow of air; if it’s hidden behind a curtain or in plain view of the sun for example, then your thermostat will have a false idea of the correct temperature in your home.
+The first thing you need to think about is - where’s the best place to put a wireless thermostat in your home?
+It’s essential that your thermostat is placed somewhere with a flow of air.
+If it’s hidden behind a curtain or in plain view of the sun for example, then your thermostat will have a false idea of the correct temperature in your home.

 Different people have different tolerances to heat so it’s important to find a comfortable medium for everyone in your household.
 You should set your digital thermostat for central heating to the lowest temperature that is comfortable for you.
 In most cases, 18 degrees Celsius is a good starting point.